This post is also available in: Français

 In most cases, a simple search for the deceased name in your favorite search engine will bring you to their obituary.
 It may be necessary to add “obituary” or “death notice” to the research for more common names.
 If the obituary is present on one or many of these aggregating websites, you will usually find it within the first few results of your research.

 It is possible for an obituary to be available on a website without having been indexed by the search engines.
 If the notice you are looking for belongs to a recently deceased person, it may be a good idea to search for it on the aggregating websites directly, as search engines may take a few days to index it.

 Note that these websites are usually limited to obituaries that have been published within the last few years.
-For older obituaries, you will have to look into specialized genealogy websites such as Genealogy Quebec.
+For obituaries from before 2000, you will have to look into specialized genealogy websites such as Genealogy Quebec.